FAQs - Host Organisations

-There are 5 main valuable reasons why it is important to join IVY as host organisations:
+Main valuable reasons why it is important to join IVY as host organisations are:

-In such difficult times for the European Union, it is crucial to give the right attention and visibility to successful Interreg stories and thus get the right support from EU citizens, governments and institutions to keep cross-border cooperation – and related funding – as a crucial part of European Integration.
+In such difficult times for the European Union, it is crucial to give the right attention and visibility to successful Interreg stories and thus get more support from EU citizens, governments and institutions to keep cross-border cooperation – and related funding – as a crucial part of European Integration.

-Hosting a young motivated volunteer could significantly support Interreg activities in a unique and valuable way by providing a fresh, dynamic and effective approach to the implementation & communication of Interreg results.
+Hosting a young motivated volunteer could significantly support Interreg activities in a unique and valuable way by providing a fresh, dynamic and effective approach to the implementation and communication of Interreg results.

-Host organisations would significantly increase their visibility towards European, national and local decision-makers, the other Interreg Programmes & Projects as well as the broader European public and especially young Europeans.
+Host organisations would significantly increase their visibility towards European, national and local decision-makers, the other Interreg Programmes and Projects as well as the broader public and especially young people.

-Host organisations would “make a difference” in some young Europeans´ lives as IVY will give volunteers the opportunity to familiarise with the Interreg programmes and projects, make them aware of the many benefits of collaboration among EU internal borders as well as enhance their sense of European solidarity, citizenship and civic engagement.
+Host organisations would “make a difference” in some young people's lives as IVY will give volunteers the opportunity to familiarise with the Interreg programmes and projects, make them aware of the many benefits of collaboration across borders as well as enhance their sense of solidarity, citizenship and civic engagement.
 Moreover, thanks to IVY, volunteers will acquire a unique experience of personal growth as well as enhancing and gaining skills that they can employ in their future experiences.

 What do you expect from us as IVY host organisation?